 3. Pain Medications

 Our policy at the Indiana Hand to Shoulder Center is to accept requests for new prescriptions and refills only during our regular office hours; 8:00 a.m. to 5:00 p.m., Monday through Friday, call (317) 875-9105 or (800) 888-HAND ext.
-889. Please have the complete telephone number of your pharmacy when you call.
+889. Please have complete pharmacy information when you call.